 Starting a small business in Alabama is not always as easy as it seems.
 The business advisors at the Alabama SBDC Network are passionately committed to helping entrepreneurs start and grow their businesses at every stage in the company’s life-cycle Through a combination of consultation, in-depth analysis and plan development, we provide business owners with the tools they need to succeed.
 Our certified business consultants have extensive, practical experience in marketing, finance, operations, franchising, international trade, and government procurement.
 Many have been business owners themselves, most have advanced degrees, and several have lived and worked internationally.
 All are committed to helping you start a business in Alabama.

 Alabama’s Answers provide basic, introductory information to individuals who seek to start a business in Alabama.
 While no one publication can answer every question for every kind of proposed business, this publication can serve as a guide to those sources of information which are needed for a successful business venture.

-Download a free copy of Alabama’s Answers: A Small Business Guide to Doing Business in Alabama:
+Download a free copy of Alabama’s Answers: Starting a Small Business in Alabama:

 For additional resources and outreach programs, please download the Alabama Small Business Resource Guide.
 This SBA publication includes contact information for business advisors across the state, information on capital access, government contracting, disaster assistance, and small business advocacy.
 It also includes a basic primer on SBA loan products.
 This publication is updated yearly, and is widely available at your local chamber of commerce, SBDC office, courthouse, or library.